Abhishekpandey4287/chat_bot/README.md

 # chat_bot
-An advanced AI chatbot project enabling natural and meaningful conversations with customizable responses.
 AI Chat_bot
 Welcome to the AI Chat_bot project!
 This repository houses an innovative AI-powered chatbot that aims to revolutionize the way we interact online.
 The chatbot utilizes advanced natural language processing techniques and machine learning algorithms to provide personalized and intelligent responses to user queries.